aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/working-with-resource-assignments/read-write-rate-scale-information/_index.md

 ---

-**Read/Write RateScale Information for Resource Assignment** Aspose.Tasks API allows reading as well as writing Rate Scale information for a Resource Assignment.
+**Read/Write RateScale Information for Resource Assignment** Aspose.Tasks for Java API allows reading as well as writing Rate Scale information for a Resource Assignment.
 The Asn.RateScale property can be specified to achieve this as shown in the following code sample.

 {{< gist "aspose-com-gists" "472405ac9bab4502a485ee007b92074c" "Examples-src-main-java-com-aspose-tasks-examples-ResourceAssignments-ReadWriteRateScaleForResourceAssignment-ReadWriteRateScaleForResourceAssignment.java" >}}